kinleyrabgay/ng-smooth-carousel/projects/ng-smooth-carousel/README.md

 </nsc>
 ```

+### Configuration Example

-4. Configure in your component:
+Configure the carousel in your component:

 ```typescript
 import { Component } from '@angular/core';